 Instagram users share everything about the black coffee they had to moments of pride.
 They are also connected with content that matters most to them while 33% of all the Instagram stories watched were from businesses.

 As a business then, it’s a great way to harness the power of the platform to engage with users where they are already active, looking for content, and for ways to connect.

 If you are not using Instagram stories, you are missing out on all the action.
-Here’s a step-by-step guide to making Instagram work for your business:
+Here are some of the biggest parts of making Instagram work for your business…

 Go active on Instagram